| Sign Up | Google+

 2012 NFL Draft Order: Redskins Would Tie For Pick No. 5 If Season Finished Today

-At 3-7 the Redskins are unlikely to make the playoffs, but it is never too early to look at where the Redskins might draft come next year.
+At 3-7, the Redskins are unlikely to make the playoffs, but it is never too early to look at where they might pick in the draft come next year.

 "If ties exist in any grouping except (2) above, such ties shall be broken by strength-of-schedule.
 If any ties cannot be broken by strength-of-schedule, the divisional or conference tie-breakers, if applicable, shall be applied.
 Any ties that still exist shall be broken by a coin flip."-NFL.com